Political Activities by Churches and Other Religious Organizations

 In order to maintain their exemption from federal income taxes, churches and other religious organizations must comply with several requirements specified in section 501(c)(3) of the tax code.
 One of these requirements is that the organization not participate or intervene in any political campaign on behalf of (or in opposition to) any candidate for public office.
 Another requirement is that the organization not engage in substantial efforts to influence legislation.

 Resource.
-The prohibition of lobbying and campaign activities by churches is addressed fully in R. Hammar, The Church and Clergy Tax Guide (published annually by the publisher of this text).
+The prohibition of lobbying and campaign activities by churches is addressed fully in R. Hammar, The Church and Clergy Tax Guide.

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."